Behrouz Saffarian: Conductor

 Behrouz Saffarian, conductor of Fereydoun Foroughi, Mohammad Esfahani and Ali Lohrasbi have been in charge for some time.
 He has announced that he does not intend to go on stage at the moment as the conductor of the orchestra, and for the last time, he officially appeared on the stage at our music festival and took the piece of Bagh-e-Raz alley to the stage.

 Artistic collaboration with singers

-Among the singers that Behrouz Saffarian has collaborated with as a composer or arranger are Qassem Afshar, Khashayar Etemadi, Shadmehr Aghili, Mohammad Esfahani, Ehsan Khajeh Amiri, Roozbeh Bemani, Fereydoon Esraei, Mehrzad Isfahanpour, Mohammad Khakpour, Ali Lohrasbi, Mohsen Chavoshi, Reza Sadeghi.
+Among the singers that Behrouz Saffarian has collaborated with as a composer or arranger are Dariush Eghbali, Ghasem Afshar, Khashayar Etemadi, Shadmehr Aghili, Mohammad Esfahani, Ehsan Khajeh Amiri, Roozbeh Bemani, Fereydoon Asraei, Ali Lohrasbi, Mohsen Chavoshi, Reza Sadeghi, Mohsen Yeganeh, Mehrzad Isfahanpour and Mohammad Khakpour.